IAmUser4574/zeromq-ros/README.md

 In order to use ZeroMQ-ROS, you must set a few environmental variables.
 These can be set by exporting environmental variables in the terminal every time you start a new terminal, or you can be sane and add them to your `.bashrc` or `.bash_profile`.
 You must set variables described below.
+These environment variables need to be set on every computer running ZeroMQ-ROS.

 - `ZMQROS_NS_HOST` --> Host of the naming service
 - `ZMQROS_NS_PORT` --> Port of the naming service